bitcraze/crazyflie-lib-python/docs/user-guides/sbs_connect_log_param.md

 ```

-The script connected with your crazyflie, synced and disconnected after a few seconds.
-You can see that the M3 LED is flashing yellow, which means that the crazyflie is connected to the script, but as soon as it leaves the `simple_connect()` function, the LED turns of.
+The script connected with your Crazyflie, synced and disconnected after a few seconds.
+You can see that the M4 LED is flashing yellow, which means that the Crazyflie is connected to the script, but as soon as it leaves the `simple_connect()` function, the LED turns of.
 The Crazyflie is no longer connected

 Not super exciting stuff yet but it is a great start!
 It is also a good test if everything is correctly configured on your system.

 If you are getting an error, retrace your steps or check if your code matches the entire code underneath here.
-Also make sure your crazyflie is on and your crazyradio PA connected to you computer, and that the crazyflie is not connected to anything else (like the cfclient).
+Also make sure your Crazyflie is on and your crazyradio PA connected to you computer, and that the Crazyflie is not connected to anything else (like the cfclient).
 If everything is peachy, please continue to the next part!

 ```
 import logging